 3. Word Processing

-Most offices around the world use either Microsoft Office or G Suite for their enterprise applications, including word processing software.
+Most offices around the world use either Microsoft Office or Google Workplace for their enterprise applications, including word processing software.
 (No seriously: according to Statista, the two providers combined have 93.2% global market share.)

 4. Basic Google Skills